gklad/anti-phishing-project/README.md

 ## Installation

-### Step 1: Clone the Repository
+### Step 1: Download the .zip folder
-Download the files
+Download the repository files

 ### Step 2: Extract and Navigate to the Application Directory